flipcoder/textbeat/README.md

 # Setup

-You can use this with General Midi out-of-the-box on windows but who wants to write music like that?
+You can use this with General Midi out-of-the-box on windows, which is great for learning, but who wants to write music like that?
 We need VSTs!

 For windows, you'll need a virtual midi driver, such as [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) and a VST host or DAW.